brianhyun/hackernews-best-stories-browser/README.md

 Hacker News Best Stories Browser
 ================================

 This project is a simple script that fetches the best stories from Hacker News and opens them in a web browser.
 It keeps track of the stories you've already visited to avoid showing you the same ones again.
+I created this project to make it easier to open links to pages on Hacker News, saving you the hassle of manually searching and opening each story.

 How to Use
 ------------